Professor LEE Sing

 - Member of the “Somatic Symptom and Related Disorders” workgroup of the DSM-5, American Psychiatric Association, USA, 2006-2013.

 - Asia-Pacific regional coordinator, World Mental Health Initiative; previously Chief Scientific Advisor, World Mental Health Survey in China (Beijing, Shanghai), organized by Harvard School of Public Health and World Health Organization, since 2000.

 - Member of the College surveys and interventions workgroup of the World Mental Health Initiative, working with Dr Arthur Mak in the same department to address the mounting problem of college student suicide in Hong Kong, since 2016.

 - A member of the Scientific Advisory Board of the Precision Treatment of Mental Disorders (PTMD) Initiative led by Professor Ron Kessler at Harvard Medical School.
 This is a web based worldwide attempt to predict response to specific types of treatments in an effort to help provide clinical decision support for future treatment selection, since 2017.

 I have been teaching clinical year medical students and supervising psychiatric residents for three decades at the Department of Psychiatry, Faculty of Medicine, CUHK.
-Apart from seminars, workshops, and tutorials, this takes the form of a weekly teaching round that dedicates 2-3 hours to discussing a single patient or scenario presented by medical students and/or psychiatric trainees.
-The discussion emphasizes the emergent nature of psychopathology, complexity of treatment and outcomes, as well as the empathic understanding of patients’ reaction (illness) to their symptoms (disease) and coping in their local worlds.
+Apart from seminars, workshops, and tutorials, this took the form of a weekly teaching round that dedicates 2-3 hours to discussing a single patient or scenario presented by medical students and/or psychiatric trainees.
+The discussion emphasized the emergent nature of psychopathology, complexity of treatment and outcomes, as well as the empathic understanding of patients’ reaction (illness) to their symptoms (disease) and coping in their local worlds.